-"Ninety-five percent of ensuring appropriate reimbursement is just good documentation practices that every one of our doctors knows," Dr. Thompson says.
+"Ninety-five percent of ensuring appropriate reimbursement is just good documentation practices that most our clinicians know," Dr. Schillinger says.
 "The other five percent consists of learning the rules provided by the federal government and other organizations that we need to know from a documentation compliance standpoint so that we are reimbursed correctly."

 Clear and concise medical record documentation is critical to providing patients with quality care, ensuring accurate and timely payment for the services furnished, mitigating malpractice risks, and helping healthcare providers evaluate and plan the patient's treatment and maintain the continuum of care.

-Take Dr. Thompson’s advice and “think with your ink.”
+Take Dr. Schillinger's advice and "put thoughts to paper."
 Make your clinical documentation complete, accurate, and precise.